acend/argocd-basics-training/content/en/docs/05/jsonnet.md

 ### Further Docs

-Read more about the jsonnet integration in the [official documentation](https://argoproj.github.io/argo-cd/user-guide/jsonnet/)
+Read more about the jsonnet integration in the [official documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/jsonnet/)

-## Task {{% param sectionnumber %}}.1: Deploy the simple-example with jsonnet
+## {{% task %}} Deploy the simple-example with jsonnet

 Let's first explore the files in your local repository under `jsonnet`.